ariel-os/ariel-os/CONTRIBUTING.md

 The email address used in your Sign-off must match the email used for commit author

+To permanently add the 'Sign-off' to your commits contributed to Ariel OS, it is easiest to use a commit template.
+Create a simple text file, e.g. `.git/commitmessage` with the following content

+    Signed-off-by: Random J Developer <random@developer.example.org>

+and enable it in your git config:

+   git config --local commit.template .git/commitmessage

 ### Altering existing commits

 When altering an existing commit from a different contributor(s),